EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 <!-- Klaus preferred option -->

-Another way to signal that the EDHOC message is to be extracted from the CoAP payload as the CBOR wrapped first element of a CBOR sequence, and that the processing defined in {{edhoc-in-oscore}} is to be executed, is to use one of the OSCORE Flag Bits.
+Another way to signal that the EDHOC message is to be extracted from the CoAP payload as the CBOR-wrapped byte string first element of a CBOR sequence, and that the processing defined in {{edhoc-in-oscore}} is to be executed, is to use one of the OSCORE Flag Bits.

 Bit Position: 1